By Alex Ross, Head of Southeast Asia, Audley Travel

 We prefer not to use hotels and services that have connections with the government.
 Instead, we prefer smaller, privately owned entities, including our local family-run partner.
 We can advise you which hotels and services are owned by government officials.

-Even though a large number of political activists remain behind bars (99 as of April 2017), these numbers have dropped significantly (there were approximately 2,000 detained in 2009) since the National League for Democracy party was unanimously elected into power.
+Even though a large number of political activists remain behind bars, these numbers have dropped significantly since the National League for Democracy party was unanimously elected into power.
+In May 2019, two Reuters journalists were released from captivity, which brings further hope for the future.

 Although the military’s drafted constitution restricts her from ever becoming president, in April 2016 the role of State Counsellor was created for Aung San Suu Kyi, the leader of the National League for Democracy.
 This effectively allows her legal authority over all policy that isn’t controlled by the military.